SoftUni-Internal/interactive-content/EN/00-Defining-Classes/02-Defining-Simple-Classes.md

 - Class name
 - Class body - placed in: `{}`

-Some optional but nvertheless - frequently used members are:
+Some optional but nevertheless - frequently used members are:

 - Class fields
 - Constructor